 Day 5 – Lugo to A Coruña

-The drive from Lugo to A Coruña comes in at just over one hour.
+The drive from Lugo to A Coruña takes just over one hour.
 It’s a short drive from the interior of Galicia to the coast.

-You have two options. either you can spend more time in Lugo, or head to A Coruña for the majority of the day.
+You have two options.
+Either you can spend more time in Lugo, or head to A Coruña for most of the day.
 My advice would be to spend as much of the day in A Coruña as you can.

-It’s a beautiful city that has great food and a lot of interesting places to see.
+It’s a coastal city with a lively atmosphere, a burgeoning foodie scene and a lot of interesting places to see.
 One of which is the Tower of Hercules, which is an ancient Roman lighthouse still in use today!

 You will get fantastic views of the Spanish North Atlantic coast from the hill the lighthouse perches on and there is a park in the area to check out as well.

-If you’re travelling during the summer, you can check out the Riazor beach, which is a lovely spot.
+If you’re travelling during the summer, you can check out Riazor Beach, which is a lovely spot.
 It’s an underrated part of Spain that you will thoroughly enjoy.

 Day 6 – A Coruña to Santiago de Compostela